September 18

 People We'd Like To Dine With

 James Gandolfini, who played Tony Soprano on the television show The Sopranos, was born today in 1961.
 He won all the awards one could win for that role, one of the most complex ever portrayed on the tube.
-Tony Soprano likes braciole, so I think the restaurant I'd pick to have dinner with him would be Impastato's.
+Tony Soprano likes braciole, so I think the restaurant I'd have picked to have dinner with him would have been Impastato's.

 Food On The Air